kirkegaardlab/deeptangle/README.md

 ## Usage
 Example scripts such as detection and tracking can be found in the [examples folder](./examples)

 We include a Dockerfile (cpu only).
-For linux wer provide a script to run the relevant commands:
+For linux we provide a script to run the relevant commands:
 ```(sudo) sh docker_run.sh```